Lukasto11/Levetiracetam-Logger/README.md

 ❌ This is used strictly just for the purpose of testing and seeing how we can better protect ourselfs online. ❌

 - For Educational Purposes Only
-- We decline any responsability in case of misuse of this code.
+- I will decline any responsability in case of misuse of this code.

 this project was made with c# and .net framework.